mrvdb/mrblog-content/about/testpage.md

 end
 {% endhighlight %}

-Line numbers can also be used with this:
+Line numbers can also be used with this, although this is implemented somewhat simplistically, because selection of the code will not leave out the linenumbers.

 {% highlight ruby linenos %}
 def foo